wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 (invoke "run")
 ```

-The threads are interleaved as expected, and the output is as follows.
+The output is as follows.
 ```
 -1 : i32
 10 : i32